Perspective changes everything.

 Dare to change the rules . . .

 Many of us, myself included, would prefer that others just see things our way.
 But then we lose the opportunity to dig deeper.
 To dare ourselves and others to open our thoughts to new perspectives.
 Leading for excellence, to become our best, makes room for believing in what is possible.

-It is relating to change in a new way—taking steps to bring us closer to what we want rather than on what is impossible.
+Relating to change in a new way brings us closer to what we want rather than on what is impossible.
 It may also mean being willing to look at things from a different vantage point.

 How will you see through the eyes of others today?